Lighthouse search lets you use voice or text input right from the Ask tab to find the any video from your 30-day

 - "Did you see any people on Monday?"

 - "Did you see John after 4pm?"

 People (GPS-based) - When authorized users are added to your account, Lighthouse can use sight as well as their phone's GPS (and yours) to tell who's home, who's not, and who's coming and going.
-This is based on users' location relative to the location you set for the camera during setup, and is not based on what the camera sees at all.
+This is based on users' locations relative to the location you set for the camera during setup, and is not based on what the camera sees at all.